Axiom Mission 1: Crew

 Michael López-Alegría was chosen as a commercial astronaut.
 The other three seats were reserved for space tourists, announced to cost US$55 million each.

 Following the launch of Crew Dragon Demo-2 in May 2020, the first crewed test flight of Dragon 2, Axiom CEO Michael Suffredini said that they planned to announce the names of the crew in "a month or so"; Ars Technica reported that the full crew complement would "probably be unveiled in January 2021".
-On 26 January 2021, Axiom revealed the full crew of the mission, consisting of Michael López-Alegría, Larry Connor, Mark Pathy and Eytan Stibbe.
+On January 26, 2021, Axiom revealed the full crew of the mission, consisting of Michael López-Alegría, Larry Connor, Mark Pathy and Eytan Stibbe.
 They also announced Peggy Whitson as the backup commander for the mission and John Shoffner as backup pilot.
 Eytan Stibbe's backup was his daughter Dr. Shir Stibbe.
 Michael Lopez-Alegria is a former NASA astronaut and Axiom Space VP.
 John Shoffner is an airshow pilot and entrepreneur, and not an Axiom employee nor a government trained astronaut.
 Peggy Whitson is a former NASA astronaut and Axiom consultant.

-It was reported that actor Tom Cruise and film producer Doug Liman would be passengers for a movie project, but it was later announced they will fly on a subsequent flight.
+It was reported that actor Tom Cruise and film producer Doug Liman would be passengers for a movie project, but it was later announced that they would fly on a subsequent flight.